Check your ECO4 eligibility

 At the same time, the government is removing some benefits that were previously available under ECO3 “to help better target households which are more likely to be on low incomes”.

-Non-means-tested benefits that were previously available under ECO3 but aren’t offered on ECO4 include:
+Non-means-tested benefits that were previously available under ECO3 but aren’t offered on ECO4 are:

 • Disability Living Allowance (DLA)